PeterChoi-SAD/ssd-ios-6day/class4.md

 ### Adding Constraints to our Buttons

-We start by adding a new container view, and dragging our buttons inside it.
+We start by adding a new view, and dragging our buttons inside it.

 <img src="https://i.imgur.com/NRGIr8j.png" width="250" />